Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Create the file dialog in the view, inside the controller, ask for the destination, calling a method inside the view, that returns the path.
 * When writing the root glyph name, the points move when pressing qwerasdfzxcv...
 * Add loading of a glyph, after FMlines are set, remap those points to the current image
+* Show the `adjust_base/mean` state by changing the background color of the label

 ### Ideas